 Cycles of My Being was commissioned by Opera Philadelphia, Carnegie Hall, and Lyric Unlimited: A Division of Lyric Opera of Chicago

+Support for Cycles of My Being provided by the Howard and Sarah D. Solomon Foundation.
 Support for Lawrence Brownlee provided by Ann Ziff and Beth and Gary Glynn.